Getting Started

 What is the Discount Window?

-What legislation & regulations provide institutions access to the Discount Window?
+What legislation & regulations provide depository institutions access to the Discount Window?

-Access to the Discount Window was established through legislation passed by congress in 1913 and incorporated in the the Federal Reserve Act.
-Regulation A: Loans to Depository Institutions, governs borrowing by depository institutions at the Discount Window and provides guidelines for lending under several programs.
+Access to the Discount Window was established through legislation passed by congress in 1913 and incorporated in the Federal Reserve Act.
+Regulation A: Loans to Depository Institutions governs borrowing by depository institutions at the Discount Window and provides guidelines for lending under the Discount Window programs.

 Applying for Discount Window Access